 Benefits of Egress Window:

-Opening Type: Egress windows are built differently.
+Opening Type: Egress designs are built differently.
 They can slide, glide, swing outward, or swing inward.

-Type of Basement It is For: These windows are ideal for any type of basement.
+Type of Basement It is For: These are ideal for any type of basements.

 Egress: Basement egress windows must have at least 9 square feet of open space as well as a height and width of at least 36 inches.
 They must be entirely open.
-Additionally, basement egress windows must include a non-removable ladder or staircase.
+Additionally, an egress must include a non-removable ladder or staircase.

 Awning Window

-In many ways, awning windows are the absolute opposite of hopper windows.
-These windows are hinged at the top rather than the bottom.
-When opened, the window panel moves out from the house due to the design, creating the appearance of an awning.
+In many ways, awning windows are the absolute opposite of hoppers.
+These are hinged at the top rather than the bottom.
+When opened, the glass panel moves out from the house due to the design, creating the appearance of an awning.

 Awning windows are excellent for allowing enough ventilation and natural lighting into your basement while also safeguarding your interior on snowy or rainy days, much like hopper windows.

-You may open your awning basement windows irrespective of the weather to let in some fresh air.
-An awning window might or might not provide an egress depending on its size.
+You may open your awning basement windows, irrespective of the weather, to let in some fresh air.
+An awning design might or might not provide an egress depending on its size.

 Benefits of Awning Window:

-• Versatile; can be matched with any type of basement window
+Versatile; can be matched with any type of window

 Opening Type: Awning windows typically tilt open at the bottom and include a top hinge.

-Type of Basement It is For: These windows are suitable for any type of basement.
+Type of Basement It is For: These are suitable for any type of basement.

 Egress: Awning windows can be used for egress.